Shubham0315/Kubernetes/Services/README.md

 - We can have application inside cluster and our organisation members trying to access app, we have to expose app on k8s worker node IP address.
 So that members in orgn can access app using worker node IP address  --> Nodeport mode can be used.
 For people outside our organisation, we need to create public IP address.
 - Here we can use Node port and LB Mode

-- There are 3 concepts for the same
+- There are 3 concepts for the service

 **1. Expose Application to external world**
 -